-Learn how to find elevation values of points along a path in New Zealand's South Island with the Elevation service.
+Learn how to find elevation values of points along a path in New Zealand's South Island with the ArcGIS Elevation service

-In this tutorial, you use the Elevation service to return elevation values for points along a path in New Zealand's South Island.
+In this tutorial, use ArcGIS REST JS to access the Elevation service and get elevation values for points along a path in New Zealand's South Island.
 The values will be returned as measures above mean sea level in meters.

 Prerequisites